 Bonus fact: The CBRE 2020 Scoring Tech Talent report ranked Waterloo 1st in Canada for overall quality of labour.

 Round Two: Engineering and Computer Science University Program Sizes

-SOURCES: The University of Waterloo and the University of Utah
+SOURCES: The University of Waterloo and University of Michigan - Ann Arbor

 UWaterloo is a globally competitive tech university with the #1 computer science, engineering and mathematics programs in Canada.
 It's also top-40 globally for engineering and technology, as well as top-25 for computer science.
 The university is also home to the world’s largest co-operative education program, meaning that students graduate with up to two years of relevant industry experience.
 UWaterloo is the top tech university in Canada.
 To keep it equitable, we chose to compare UWaterloo to the top tech university in Michigan, the University of Michigan.